-As a context for viewing this plan, the Master Plan is a future vision and policy guidebook for the Town that is meant to cover a 10 year time horizon.
-This plan is not a zoning ordinance or regulation; instead it is intended as a translation of our community's values into specific actions.
-The 2000 Master Plan; the May 16, 2011 Community Survey; and the October 1, 2011 Community Values & Goals Work Shop were used to gather community input.
+As a context for viewing this plan, the 2022 Master Plan is a future vision and policy guidebook for the Town that is meant to cover a 25-year time horizon.
+This plan is not a zoning ordinance or regulation; instead, it is intended as a translation of our community's values into specific actions.